Back from golf course, Obama tees up renewable energy, Iran

 The final 16 months of Obama’s presidency will likely be overshadowed by the 2016 presidential campaign and while Congress does not appear willing to tackle difficult issues, Obama has a to-do list.

-At Senator Harry Reid’s National Clean Energy Summit in Las Vegas, Obama promoted steps that the White House announced on Monday to try to shift U.S. energy away from carbon-producing sources such as coal and toward renewables such as solar.
+At Senator Harry Reid’s National Clean Energy Summit in Las Vegas, Obama will promote steps that the White House announced on Monday to try to shift U.S. energy away from carbon-producing sources such as coal and toward renewables such as solar.

 The steps, taken as executive actions, include increased loan guarantees for renewable energy developers and help for homeowners with solar power installations.

 Taking his climate change message further afield, Obama will leave on Aug.
-31 for a four-day trip to Alaska to focus on the effects of the warming climate on the Arctic.
+31 for a four-day trip to Alaska to focus on the effects of a warming climate on the Arctic.

 Obama has steadily built support for the agreement in the Senate.
 On Sunday, it won the endorsement of Reid, the Democrats’ leader in the Senate.
 On Monday, Democratic Senator Debbie Stabenow also came out in favor of it.